Biography Louise Stomps 1900 - 1988

 1952

-Competition "The Unknown Political Prisoner" organised by the Institute of Contemporary Art, London; Louise Stomps is shortlisted with the proposal "The Admonisher" and receives an "honorable citation" in 1953 and a prize of 25 Pound Sterling.
+Competition "The Unknown Political Prisoner" organised by the Institute of Contemporary Art, London; Louise Stomps is shortlisted with the proposal "The Admonisher" and receives an "honourable mention" and a prize of 25 pounds sterling in 1953.

 [The Admonisher, 1952, height 52 cm, plaster | The Admonisher is also made in a version made of marble: 1952, height 36 cm and there are two graphic drafts of the conception and size of the planned monument]